310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Souma %}
-“Wh-what?!
+“Wh-what!?
 Buchou-dono!
 I do not particularly want any reward, so please do not toss seafood at me!”
 {% endbubble %}

 {% bubble Kaoru %}